RPG-2: History

 The new design was such an improvement on the earlier design that development of the RPG-1 ended in 1948.
 The first production versions of the RPG-2 entered service with the Soviet Army's infantry squads in 1954.
 Although the RPG-2 could be operated by one man, standard military practice called for a two-man crew: a grenadier carrying a Stechkin APS, the launcher and a purpose-built backpack containing three grenades and an assistant armed with a rifle and carrying another three-grenade backpack.

 In 1957, the launcher was adapted to be able to mount the NSP-2 infrared (IR) night-sight system, which consisted of an IR spotlight and a detector, together weighing (with batteries) 6 kg.
 The NSP-2 was usable out to 150–200 m under good conditions.
 When fitted with the NSP-2, the launcher became known as the RPG-2N.

 Widely distributed to allies of the Soviet Union, it was also produced under license by China, North Vietnam and North Korea.
-Used against the U.S. military in the Vietnam War, its Vietnamese variants were called the B40 (Ba Do Ka - "Bazooka 40mm") and B50.
-B50 was B40 using Chinese Type 50 HEAT warhead (Chinese version of PG-2).
+Used against the U.S. military in the Vietnam War, its Vietnamese variants were called the B40 ("Bazooka, 40mm") and B50, using the Chinese Type 50 HEAT warhead.

+On March 8, 1968, a medevac helicopter was shot down with a B-40 rocket by a Vietnamese soldier during the Vietnam War.
+In February 20, 1971, UH-1H was shot down with B-40 rocket during the Vietnam War.
+In June 6, 1970, UH-1C was shot down with B-40 rocket.
+There were numerous reports of US military helicopters shot down with B-40 during Vietnam war.

 Design

 The RPG-2 anti tank grenade launcher is a simple 40 millimeter steel tube into which the PG-2 grenade is fitted.
 The tailboom of the grenade inserts into the launcher.
-The diameter of the PG-2 warhead is 80mm.
+The diameter of the PG-2 warhead is 80 mm.
 The center section of the tube has a thin wooden covering to protect the user from the heat generated by the grenade launch.
 The wooden covering also makes using the weapon in extreme cold conditions easier.